awsdocs/amazon-ec2-user-guide/doc_source/working-with-security-groups.md

    + If you select a custom ICMP protocol, choose the ICMP type name from **Protocol**, and, if applicable, the code name from **Port Range**\.
 For example, to allow ping commands, choose **Echo Request** from **Protocol**\.
    + For **Source**, choose one of the following:
      + **Custom**: in the provided field, you must specify an IP address in CIDR notation, a CIDR block, or another security group\.
+     + Choose **Anywhere** to allow all traffic for the specified protocol to reach your instance\.
+This option automatically adds the 0\.0\.0\.0/0 IPv4 CIDR block as the source\.
+If your security group is in a VPC that's enabled for IPv6, this option automatically adds a rule for the ::/0 IPv6 CIDR block\.
+**Warning**
-     + **Anywhere**: automatically adds the 0\.0\.0\.0/0 IPv4 CIDR block\.
-This option enables all traffic of the specified type to reach your instance\.
-This is acceptable for a short time in a test environment, but it's unsafe for production environments\.
-In production, authorize only a specific IP address or range of addresses to access your instance\.
+If you choose **Anywhere**, you enable all IPv4 and IPv6 addresses to access your instance using the specified protocol\.
+If you are adding rules for ports 22 \(SSH\) or 3389 \(RDP\), you should authorize only a specific IP address or range of addresses to access your instance\.

-       If your security group is in a VPC that's enabled for IPv6, the **Anywhere** option creates two rules—one for IPv4 traffic \(0\.0\.0\.0/0\) and one for IPv6 traffic \(::/0\)\.
      + **My IP**: automatically adds the public IPv4 address of your local computer\.
    + For **Description**, you can optionally specify a description for the rule\.